Summary Report 2017

 Violence against women and girls (VAWG) is a serious human rights violation and a significant global health and security issue.
-Studies suggest that the rates, perpetrators and types of VAWG fluctuate during conflict; and there is some evidence that sexual violence against both women and men increases during conflict.
-The global prevalence of sexual violence among refugees and displaced persons in humanitarian crises is estimated to be 21.4%, suggesting that approximately one in five women who are refugees or displaced by an emergency experience sexual violence.
-Recent studies indicate that intimate partner violence (IPV) may be more common than conflict-related sexual assault;however, both IPV and conflict-related violence are under-reported in these settings.
-Though several studies have collected robust data on VAWG in humanitarian settings, many experts argue that our overall understanding of the issue remains limited.
+Despite the progress made in addressing VAWG since the landmark Fourth World Conference on Women, VAWG remains a pandemic issue.
+In 2013, the World Health Organization (WHO) estimated that 35% of women globally experience sexual and/or physical intimate partner violence (IPV) or sexual assaulta at some point in their lives.
+There is some evidence that indicates that sexual violence against both women and men increase during conflict.
+The global prevalence of sexual violence among refugees and displaced persons in complex humanitarian emergencies is estimated to be 21.4%, suggesting that approximately one in five women who are refugees or displaced by an emergency experience sexual violence.
+Recent studies indicate that IPV may actually be more common than conflictrelated sexual assault.
+However, these figures should be interpreted with caution, as both IPV and conflict-related violence are under-reported in most settings.